Phyllis Thaxter: Career

-On August 15, 1952, Thaxter—having recently completed work on Operation Secret and Springfield Rifle, and awaiting the birth of her second child—was hospitalized with what was described as a "mild" and "non-paralytic" case of polio.
-Although the illness did not impact her pregnancy, it proved sufficiently serious to all but end Thaxter's film career when, the following month, columnist Hedda Hopper reported that the actress's contract with Warner Brothers had, "by mutual agreement", been "quietly washed up".
-Of the remaining, predominantly TV-focused four decades of Thaxter's career, the big screen portion comprised four widely spaced credits.
+On August 15, 1952, Thaxter, having recently completed work on Operation Secret and Springfield Rifle and awaiting the birth of her second child, was hospitalized with what was described as a "mild" and "non-paralytic" case of polio.
+Although the illness did not impact her pregnancy, it proved sufficiently serious to end Thaxter's film career, when the following month, columnist Hedda Hopper reported that the actress's contract with Warner Bros. had, "by mutual agreement", been "quietly washed up".
+Of the remaining, predominantly TV-focused four decades of Thaxter's career, the big-screen portion comprised four widely spaced credits.

-Thaxter appeared in television series such as Rawhide, portraying Pauline Cushman in the episode "The Blue Spy" (1961), The Alfred Hitchcock Hour, portraying a paralyzed wife being terrorized by her husband in the episode "The Long Silence" (1963), Wagon Train ("The Christine Elliott Story" and "The Vivian Carter Story"), The Twilight Zone ("Young Man's Fancy"), and Alfred Hitchcock Presents.
+Thaxter appeared in television series such as Rawhide, portraying Pauline Cushman in the episode "The Blue Spy" (1961); The Alfred Hitchcock Hour, portraying a paralyzed wife being terrorized by her husband in the episode "The Long Silence" (1963); Wagon Train ("The Christine Elliott Story" and "The Vivian Carter Story"); The Twilight Zone ("Young Man's Fancy"); and Alfred Hitchcock Presents.

 She returned to Broadway, appearing in Take Her, She's Mine at the Biltmore in 1961.